One Remarkable Way to Knit in the Round: Use 2 Circular Needles

 5. Did I mention you can knit two at a time?

-For small-diameter circular knitting, two circular needles are a terrific choice.
-So if you’ve suffered the problems I’ve described in knitting with DPNs, you may want to consider using two circular needles instead.
+So if you’ve suffered these problems in knitting with DPNs, you may want to consider using two circular needles instead.

 Two Circulars Tip